debjitl45/day4/README.md

 Q25.
-What is @SpringBootApplication annotation?
+What is @SpringBootApplication annotation?<br>
 This is one of the most important and core annotation from Spring Boot.
 We use this annotation to mark the main class of our Spring Boot application.

 @SpringBootApplication